-AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, IL (no IO loans), LA, MA, MD, ME, MI, MN, NH, NC, NJ, NM, NY, OH, OR, PA, RI, SC, TN, TX UT, VA, WA, WI, WY.
-(Puerto Rico is not eligible at this time)
+AL, AR, AZ, CA, CO, CT, DC, DE, FL, GA, IL (no IO loans), LA, MA, MD, ME, MI, MN, NC, NH, NJ, NM, NY, OH, OR, PA, RI, SC, TN, TX UT, VA, WA, WI, WY.

 Loans that fall under the definition of New York Subprime Home Loan are not eligible for the product.
 NY Subprime is defined as a primary residence where the loan amount is under the county's conforming limit (high balance if a high cost county, standard if not) where the APR is more than 1.75% above the comparable rate based on the Freddie Mac Mortgage Survey.
 This applies only to Full Documentation, Bank Statements, 1099 Only, and Asset Qualifier.
 See the applicable statute for additional information.